Tuesday March 3rd

 than I felt was required.
 It’s a semi circle with steps that

-radiate out and up from the center of the hemisphere.
+from the center of the hemisphere.
 Maybe I’m

 being too harsh here.
 The kids enjoyed running up and down the